1neWrld/1neWrld.github.io/_posts/2025-05-13-Break-Out-The-Cage.md

 ```

-Refering back to the book "Linux Basics for Hackers by OccupyTheWeb".
+Referring back to the book "Linux Basics for Hackers by OccupyTheWeb".
 The group leader is always associated with the '1000' uid — Examining the output of id, we discover weston is a member of the `cage` group.

 Now utilising the pspy64s payload will allow us to monitor running processes without root privileges.
 It lets you spy on what commands other users (including root) are executing.